devnull-cz/c-prog-lang/modules/structures.md

 - `limits.h` for the `NAME_MAX` definition
 - `stddef.h` for `size_t` (as per C99, §7.17)

-:key: code:
+code:
-  - #source struct-animals.c
+  - #solution struct-animals.c
-  - #source animal\_minlegs.c
+  - #solution animal\_minlegs.c
-  - #source animal.h
+  - #solution animal.h
-  - #source animals.h
+  - #solution animals.h

 Note: for compilation it is only necessary to compile the `*.c` files and then link them together.